 FIAT 500 Review

-The 2013 FIAT 500 ranks 20 out of 41 Affordable Small Cars.
+The 2015 FIAT 500 ranks 13 out of 17 Affordable Subcompact Cars.
 This ranking is based on our analysis of published reviews and test drives of the FIAT 500, as well as reliability and safety data.

 - "Even the most basic Fiat 500 is brimming with European personality.
-All are fun to drive, with the Abarth being among the most engaging cars in its price class.
-We especially love that model's throaty exhaust." -- Consumer Guide
+All are fun to drive, with the Abarth being among the most engaging cars in its price class." -- Consumer Guide (2013)

 Other Cars to Consider

 The Mini Cooper gets great fuel economy for the class, and test drivers report that it offers nimble handling and powerful turbocharged engine options.
 The Mini Hardtop also offers a bit more overall cargo space, and critics love its high-quality interior materials.